-On the one hand, more and more sectors of Los Angeles are reopening by the week.
-And on the other hand, it could be months before much of life returns to something resembling normal.
-In other words: Whether required by law or just considered proper etiquette, we could be looking at needing to wear some sort of face covering for the near future when we’re out and about.
+Let’s face it: Here in Los Angeles, it could be months before much of life returns to something resembling normal.
+Whether required by law or just considered proper etiquette, we could be looking at needing to wear some sort of face covering for the near future when we’re out and about.

 So if you’re going to be wearing a face mask for a while still, why not upgrade from your Coachella-worn bandana to something that’s a bit more comfortable and maybe even slightly stylish?
 We’ve assembled a list of some of the garment manufacturers and boutiques—all of them based in Los Angeles—that are now shipping masks.
 In all cases, these are non-medical cloth masks (and thankfully for your wallet, they’re reusable with a simple wash).

-While there’s been much, ahem, “debate” about masks, the CDC recommends cloth face coverings while in public, and both the city and county of Los Angeles have required them when out in public.
+While there’s been much, ahem, “debate” about masks, the CDC recommends cloth face coverings while in public, and both the city and county of Los Angeles have required them when out in public (as has the state).
 Even with a cloth mask, you should still be practicing physical distancing procedures (like keeping six feet away from others) and washing your hands.
 And as much as you may want to fidget with your mask, you should avoid touching your face as much as possible.

 The colorful apron company repurposed its Vernon factory in late March to start producing cloth masks with an interior pocket that fits a filter.
 You can pick up a Wake Up and Fight mask online for $22; each purchase also donates one mask to a healthcare professional.
 Orders ship within one to three days.

 Available both painted (via artist collaborations) and plain, this kitchen apparel company’s masks are all made from hemp and organic cotton.
 You can pick up a plain pair for $14 or an artist collaboration for around $23, with kids’ sizes available for $12; expect only a one to two day turnaround on orders.